 Pods can also be infected without obvious external symptoms.
 Infected seed has a dull white appearance and is partially or completely covered with a pale coating of fungal spores which can be confused with white mold.

-Fungicides are not recommended for control of downy mildew because the disease rarely reduces yield.
+The disease rarely reduces yield, so fungicides are not recommended for downy mildew management.
 Implementing cultural controls to reduce the risk of downy mildew is generally all that is needed.

-Plant clean seed.
-Plant certified, disease-free seed.
-Do not plant seed from infected fields.
+- Plant clean seed.
+Growers planting non-GMO varieties should use certified, disease-free seed.
+Do not plant seed from fields infected the previous year.

-Rotate crops and manage crop residue.
+- Rotate crops and manage crop residue.
 The downy mildew fungus survives in crop residue and on the surface of seed.
-Longer crop rotations, tilling crop residues after harvest, or shredding soybean straw with a combine-mounted shredder will reduce disease risk.
+Longer crop rotations and placing crop residues into contact with the soil after harvest will help reduce future infections.